thiyangt/rworkbook/docs/index.md

 ![](img/globaloptions.png)

+4. Change the RStudio pane layout according to needs.

+    Help: Tools > Global options > Pane layout and fix it.

-3. Create a new folder called `weeek1` inside your main  R project.
+5. Create a new folder called `weeek1` inside your main  R project.

-4. Open a new script file and save it as week1_exercise.R inside the `week1` folder created in the third step.
+6. Open a new script file and save it as week1_exercise.R inside the `week1` folder created in the third step.

-5. Go to Exercise 2 and write all codes on the R script `week1_exercise.R`
+7. Go to Exercise 2 and write all codes on the R script `week1_exercise.R`